bcms/cms/README.md

 <h2 align="center">
   The essentials: Features BCMS has in common with most CMSs  🛠️
 </h2>
-<p align="center">Don't worry, we didn't skipt the basics.
+<p align="center">Don't worry, we didn't skip the basics.
 Here's what BCMS offers that you'd expect <br> from any self-respecting headless CMS</p>

 <table align="center">
   <tbody>